shavitush/bhoptimer/README.md

 - [x] Migrate events to the 1.7 transitional syntax.
 - [x] Migrate ADT_Arrays to ArrayList.
 - [x] Support "out of the box" installations and SQLite support.
+- [ ] Implement configs for styles and use Dynamic to save/load them via the global settings.
+- [ ] Save timer variables on Dynamic's per-player settings.

 Core
 --